shr-project/meta-qt6/README.md

 ---------------------

-The branching of meta-qt6 layer follows Qt branching scheme, that is `dev` for the development branch, and `6.x` for each minor release.
+The branching of meta-qt6 layer follows Qt branching scheme, that is `dev` for the development branch, `6.x` for each minor release and `lts-6.x` for commercial LTS releases.

 Following table shows the Yocto branches which are used to test each Qt version (x) and any additional Yocto releases that are stated in